MagicalLas/TwitterAutomaticBot/README.md

 TwitterAutomaticBot(TAB) purpose is my persnal bot using AI.

 ## Key feature
-TBA using NLP. using python core, and tweepy.
+TAB using NLP. using python core, and tweepy.
 Mainly controlled web based.
 Web server is maed by node.js(koa), react.